 - Your Gmail address.
 You will also be asked to allow TaskClone to send email through your account.
 (Update: TaskClone has removed this requirement.)

 - The email address your to-do list uses to allow email to be sent to it.
-Services such as Toodledo, Wunderlist, Asana, and Remember the Milk assign you a special email address.
+Services such as Todoist, TickTick, Asana, and Remember the Milk assign you a special email address.
 Anything sent to that email address goes on your to-do list.

 - The name of one tag in Evernote you would wish to be used in conjunction with TaskClone.
-I created a tag called “Toodledo” and assign it to any note containing “to-dos” I want to send to Toodledo.
+The default tag is “taskclone,” and that is the one I use.

 Evernote and TaskClone in action